In a game that saw some slick skating and a lot of laughs, the City team won on the scoreboard but food banks have ultimately won out.

-With approximately 615 pounds of food donations and gifts received plus almost $3,000.00 in financial contributions, the estimated total raised from the event is approximately $4,500.00.
+With approximately 240 pounds of food donations and gifts received plus almost $2,000.00 in financial contributions, the estimated total raised to date from the event is approximately $3,000.00.
+Donations can still be made to the challenge by visiting this website.

 Interfaith Food Bank Society of Lethbridge Executive Director, Danielle McIntyre says the Lethbridge community continues to give generously to those in need.

-The game featured a team of Community Partners made up from many local institutions including Lethbridge College, the University of Lethbridge, the Chamber of Commerce, BILD Lethbridge and Alberta Health Services.
-The City team saw volunteers from a range of departments including Lethbridge Police Service, Fire & EMS, City Clerks, Land Development, Lethbridge Transit, City Council and Lethbridge 311.
+The game featured a team of Community Partners made up from many local institutions including Lethbridge College, the University of Lethbridge, Lethbridge & District Exhibition and Lethbridge Hurricanes.
+The City team saw volunteers from a range of departments including Lethbridge Police Service, Fire & EMS, City Clerks, Land Development and City Council.